Sanders loses Dakar lead post-stage for second time - Speedcafe

 However, the first 43 competitors to reach the finish line kept their time.

-That notification reads as follows:
+That Clerk of Course notification reads as follows:

-Due to the impossibility of intervention of the aerial rescue means (helicopters) dedicated to the stage of Bikes/Quad, the race was stopped,” read a notification from the Clerk of Course.
+Due to the impossibility of intervention of the aerial rescue means (helicopters) dedicated to the stage of Bikes/Quad, the race was stopped.

 The Race Direction has decided the following: